 There are two Natura 2000 designated sites within 15km of the application site.
-These designated areas and their closest points to the proposed development site are summarised in Table 1 and a map showing their locations relative to the application site is shown in Figure 5.
+These designated areas and their closest points to the proposed development site are summarised in Table 1 and a map showing their locations relative to the application site is shown in Figure 6.
 A full description of these sites can be read on the website of the National Parks and Wildlife Service (npws.ie).

-Site Name & Code Distance Qualifying Interests Screened In / Out Lough Oughter and Associated Loughs SAC 000007 13km north-east Natural eutrophic lakes with Magnopotamion or Hydrocharition-type vegetation Bog woodland Otter Lutra lutra Screened Out - There is no ecological or hydrological connectivity between the areas of proposed works and this SAC.
-Significant effects upon this SAC and its QIs will not arise during construction or operation of either the car park, or the proposed works around the amphitheatre.
-Lough Oughter Complex SPA 004049 13.2km north-east Great Crested Grebe (Podiceps cristatus) Whooper Swan (Cygnus cygnus) Wigeon (Anas penelope) Wetlands & Screened Out - There is no ecological or hydrological connectivity between the areas of proposed works and this SPA.
-Significant effects upon this SPA and its QIs will not arise during construction or operation of either the car park, or the proposed
+Site Name & Code Distance Qualifying Interests Screened In / Out Lough Oughter and Associated Loughs SAC 000007 11.7km north- east Natural eutrophic lakes with Magnopotamion or Hydrocharition- type vegetation Bog woodland Otter Lutra lutra Screened Out - There is no ecological or hydrological connectivity between the areas of proposed works and this SAC.
+Having regards the lack of connectivity and separation distance, it is considered that significant effects upon this SAC and its QIs will not arise during construction or operation of the proposed walkway / cycleway.
+Lough Oughter Complex SPA 004049 13.6km north- east Great Crested Grebe (Podiceps cristatus) Screened Out - There is no ecological or hydrological connectivity between the areas of